vlrevolution/diffusion-pipe/README.md

 conda activate diffusion-pipe
 ```

 Install PyTorch first.
-As of this writing (May 5, 2025), you need PyTorch 2.6.0 CUDA 12.4 version (or earlier) for flash attention to work:
+It is not listed in the requirements file, because certain GPUs sometimes need different versions of PyTorch or CUDA, and you might have to find a combination that works for your hardware.
+As of this writing (July 1, 2025), the latest stable PyTorch 2.7.1 with CUDA 12.8 works on my 4090, and is also compatible with the latest flash-attn 2.8.0.post2:
 ```
-pip install torch==2.6.0 torchvision==0.21.0 torchaudio==2.6.0 --index-url https://download.pytorch.org/whl/cu124
+pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128
 ```

 Install nvcc: https://anaconda.org/nvidia/cuda-nvcc.
 Probably try to make it match the CUDA version of PyTorch.